Spectrally distinguishing symmetric spaces I: The symmetric space of quaternionic structures

 \section{The symmetric space of quaternionic structures}

 In this section we consider the compact irreducible symmetric space $\Squaternionic$ of quaternionic structures on $\C^{2(n+1)}$ compatible with the Hermitian metric.
-It is known the existence of a three-parameter family of homogeneous metrics on it.
-We will obtain an explicit expression for the first eigenvalue of the Laplace-Beltrami operator for each of them.
-As a consequence, we will prove that any symmetric metric is spectrally unique within such family.
+It is known that $\Squaternionic$ admits a three-parameter family of homogeneous metrics (and, up to isometry, this family is believed to exhaust all of the homogeneous metrics on this space).
+We will obtain an explicit expression for the first eigenvalue of the Laplace-Beltrami operator for each member of this family.
+From these expressions, we will deduce that any symmetric metric on $\Squaternionic$ is spectrally unique within this family.